|

 love myself enough to stop the feelings that

-to others your patience, kindness, compassion, forbearance,
+youre feeling, to give to others your patience, kindness, compassion,

 forgiveness.